 - Police and Crime Commissioner Representative (Hertfordshire Police and Crime Commissioner, David Lloyd)

-- Director General Justice and Courts Policy Group (Catherine Lee)
+- Director General Justice and Courts Policy Group (Mark Sweeney)

-- CEO National Offender Management Service (Michael Spurr)
+- CEO HM Prisons and Probation Service (Michael Spurr)

 - CEO HM Courts & Tribunals Service (Susan-Acland Hood)

-- Director General Crime & Policing Group, Home Office (Paul Lincoln)
+- Director General Crime & Policing Group, Home Office (Scott McPherson)

-- Director General Prisons and Offender Management Policy, Ministry of Justice (Justin Russell)
+- Director General Offender Reform and Commissioning Group, Ministry of Justice (Justin Russell)

 - Director/ Deputy Head of the Office, Attorney General’s Office (Michelle Crotty)